How Do I Apply? | Standards for Admission | Prerequisites | Special Considerations | When Will I Hear? | FAQs | Checklist |

 - Approximately 60 non-residents

 A large percentage of veterinary students have undergraduate majors in biology or animal science.
 But such a major is not required.
-Students who applied , and were accepted, have pursued majors in diverse areas of study including fine arts, English, business, etc. All competitive applicants, however, must demonstrate solid achievement in the mandatory science prerequisite courses.
+Students who applied , and were accepted, have pursued majors in diverse areas of study including fine arts, English, or business.
+All competitive applicants, however, must demonstrate solid achievement in the mandatory science prerequisite courses.

 The first two years of study in veterinary medicine consist of challenging science course work.
 A student will find it beneficial to have had as much science course work in their undergraduate studies as possible, especially biological sciences.